Kyler Murray sharp in brief debut as Cards edge Chargers

 COLE MOVES AROUND

-Second-year pro Mason Cole started at left guard in place of the injured Justin Pugh, then moved to center for the second offensive series with starter A.Q.
+Second-year pro Mason Cole started at left guard in place of the injured Justin Pugh for Arizona, then moved to center for the second offensive series with starter A.Q.
 Shipley playing one series.

 INJURIES

-Chargers: TE Andrew Vollert was helped off in the third quarter with a knee injury after a punt and didn’t return.
+Chargers: TE Andrew Vollert was helped off in the third quarter with a knee injury after a punt and didn’t return. … WR Keenan Allen wasn’t with the team, and no reason was given for his absence.

 Cardinals: Rookie cornerback Byron Murphy, a second-round draft pick, did not play and had his leg in a boot.
+Kingsbury called it a soft tissue injury in a foot and said Murphy could practice in the days to come. … WR Kevin White didn’t play due to a hamstring injury. … WR Andy Isabella is expected back in the coming week after missing the game with a knee injury.

 NEXT UP: